The DOE provides two options for research on New York City schools

 The DOE has filed a Federal Wide Assurance (FWA) with the US DHHS OHRP, which documents the DOE’s commitment to comply with federal regulations for the protection of human subjects in research.
 The DOE FWA number is as follows: FWA00005811

-General questions about the IRB process should be emailed to IRB@schools.nyc.gov.
+All IRB-related questions should be sent to IRB@schools.nyc.gov.

-What if I do not need to conduct research in schools or contact anyone associated with schools?
+What if I do not need to conduct human subjects research but require DOE data for non-research purposes ?

-If your research does not involve human subjects, and instead exclusively relies on the use of DOE administrative data, you do not need to submit a proposal to the IRB.
+If your project does not meet the definition of human subjects research and instead exclusively relies on the use of DOE administrative data, you do not need to submit a proposal to the IRB.
 Instead, you must complete the data request process below.

-The DOE may approve researchers to use individual-level (students or staff) administrative data from New York City schools as part of research studies or evaluations.
+The DOE may approve researchers to use individual-level (students or staff) administrative data from New York City schools as part of evaluations.
 In order to receive individual-level data, researchers must submit a data request to the DOE Data Request Committee.
 School or other DOE staff cannot provide data to external researchers.
-Additionally, research directly involving data collection in schools must first be approved by the IRB.
+Additionally, individual-level data requested for activities that constitute human subjects research require review and approval by the IRB.

 Researchers are strongly encouraged to first explore the school-level data that is publicly available.
 Information and Data Overview contains links to data on School Quality Reports, test results, graduation results, and demographics.